djepar/djepar.github.io/BlogEntry.md

 ##### Meta front-End Coursera Course 4 : Basic React
 Start learning the basic of React.
 I install it and read more about the modules exportation and importation in JavaScript.

+##### 25 september 2022
+##### Meta front-End Coursera Course 4 : Basic React
+Almost finish the first week of React basis.
+I have learn and read about the basic syntax of JSX, learn about components, props and how to use them.

+##### djepar.github.io
+I put a glowing effect in the text and I arrange the fixed navbar.